sethbrasile/PiFire/02-hardware.md

   * [Amazon Link](https://www.amazon.com/gp/product/B071KX71SV)

 #### Display Options

+PiFire doesn't require a display to be attached, but it is a nice addition to have.

 * **SSD1306** - Standard 1" OLED display with I2C interface (64Hx128W).
 It's pretty tiny, but it does the job and it can be found very cheap if you are willing to order direct from China.
 This is what was used for the initial/default implementation on the PiFire project.
   * [Amazon Link](https://www.amazon.com/UCTRONICS-SSD1306-Self-Luminous-Display-Raspberry/dp/B072Q2X2LL)